-Luca Gauthier picked three wild berries for me that day.
+Luca Gauthier picked three wild berries for me on that day.
 Oh, I love berries, I said.
 I’ve just never had ones while contemplating over such idyllic views of cliffs and rugged coastlines.
 This is new to me.

 Luca Gauthier told me to try to chew the yellow birch leaves.
-While munching on those minty-flavored au naturel snacks, I took a moment to notice the lush greeneries that were surrounding us, the mild sunray that was soaking in between the leaves, and the flowing crystal clear river to our left.
+While munching on those minty-flavoured au naturel snacks, I took a moment to notice the lush greeneries that were surrounding us, the mild sunray that was soaking in between the leaves, and the flowing crystal clear river to our left.
 But aglow in the deep woodland was his pale skin, and so was his contagious grin.
 The whole scenery was a delight.

 July 15th was the last day I saw him.
-I was reading Anne of Green Gables when I saw him across the table in his office in the visitor’s centre, seemingly occupied with his guests–possibly the reporters from the National Geographic he told me about the other day.
+I was reading Anne of Green Gables when I saw him across the table in the visitor’s centre, seemingly occupied with his guests–possibly the reporters from the National Geographic he told me about the other day.
 That was, indeed, my last sight of him.

 I departed from Nova Scotia the next day, and left behind all that I would remember about Luca Gauthier.
 He was a summer fling that lasted for a weekend, and that’s simply all the abrupt yet endearing story of him there ever is.

 P.S.: Parts of this post are fiction while some others are not – I guess I’ll leave it to you readers to decide which part is which. 🙂